-For lifestyle dining options, or for requests from guests with food allergies or intolerances, there are a wide range of choices, from kosher to gluten and sugar free.
+For lifestyle dining options, or for requests from guests with food allergies or intolerances, there are a wide range of choices.
 Walt Disney World Resort and Disneyland Resort tracked more than half a million annual requests for guests’ special dietary needs.

 In 2011, Walt Disney Parks and Resorts was honored by the Food Allergy and Anaphylaxis Network (FAAN) and received the FAAN Corporate Leadership Award for recognizing that “families with food allergies deserve to feel safe while on vacation.”

 With an increase in special dietary needs for cultural or religious reasons, Walt Disney World restaurants are able to accommodate requests related to religious beliefs and practices including kosher and halal.
 Meals are available at most full-service restaurants and need to be ordered at least 24 hours in advance by calling 407-WDW-DINE.
 Kosher emals are also available at a number of quick-service locations.